microsoft/botframework-solutions/docs/site/_docs/howto/virtual-assistant/linkedaccounts.md

 category: How To
 subcategory: Virtual Assistant
 language: csharp javascript
-title: Linked Accounts
+title: Link Accounts to a Virtual Assistant
-order: 1
+order: 6
 ---

 # Linking Accounts to a Virtual Assistant